This post may contain affiliate links. Please see my disclosure policy for details.

-This room was dedicated to give visitors an insight to the lifecycle of the honeybee and saw them make their own honey with resident pollinators!
+This room was dedicated to giving visitors an insight into the lifecycle of the honeybee and seeing them make their own honey with resident pollinators!

 Why you must visit the Ugly House Wales in Snowdonia National Park

-Nowadays, The Ugly House Wales has been sensitively restored into a popular tearoom which sees over 35,000 people step inside its walls every year!
+Nowadays, The Ugly House Wales has been sensitively restored into a popular tearoom that sees over 35,000 people step inside its walls every year!

 This scrumptious reason alone should be enough to tempt you in but there are also countless other reasons to schedule a stop.

 As well as a cosy traditional tearoom, The Ugly House acts as an educational resource.
 Here, you can find out about the wildlife, gardens, and ecosystems of Snowdonia National Park.

 You can learn about the lifecycle of the honeybee in their Honeybee Room and even buy some of their very own honey preserves.

 Plus, they also have a wildlife garden and protected woodlands to explore.
 Where you can identify local wildflowers, plants, and wildlife indigenous to the area!

 There are so many reasons to visit The Ugly House Wales.

 The Ugly House Tearoom or Pot Mel Ty Hyll